New York Times-bestselling author and former National Geographic journalist

 About Candice Millard

 Candice Millard is a former editor and contributing writer at National Geographic magazine and the bestselling author of The River of Doubt and Destiny of the Republic.
 Her new book, Hero of the Empire, is a thrilling narrative of Winston Churchill’s extraordinary and little-known exploits during the Boer War.
+The book was a New York Times bestseller and was chosen as a best book of 2016 by NPR, The New York Times, and The Washington Post among others.

 Millard has the rare talent of making history accessible to broad audiences.
 In her animated lectures, she draws on meticulous research and a passion for overlooked subjects to give forgotten history new life.